ansys/pyoptislang/doc/source/user_guide/design_evaluation.rst

 .. note::

-    Creation and evaluation of designs is currently supported only on the :class:`RootSystem() <ansys.optislang.core.nodes.RootSystem>` class.
+    The "Design evaluation" use-case aims for creating and evaluating designs on the project root level.
+It is intended to be used in cases, where optiSLang is used in other environments to manage a parametric workflow, expose input and output parameters (i.e. parameters and responses) and to evaluate designs based on this parametric.
+It does not cover the generation or monitoring of designs of optiSLang internal nested analysis systems (e.g. Sensitivity or Optimization).
+    In order to support the "Design evaluation" use-case, the optiSLang project has to be prepared in a certain way:
+    * Create the workflow and register parameters and responses at the root system level
-    Thus, the project has to have parameters already defined at the project root system.
-To prepare the workflow for this,  you must set ``Receive designs`` and ``Send back designs`` in the design flow.
+    * Connect the workflow to the root system using ``Receive designs`` and ``Send back designs`` options
     For more information, see the :ref:`ref_ten_bar_truss_evaluate_design`
-    example.
+    example and general optiSLang documentation on generating workflows.

 Create a design